 Joanne Leech - Marley Blu Counselling Registered MBACP

-Life can bring many challenges, often making it difficult for us to deal with the issues that are affecting us on a daily basis.
-This can have a negative impact on our lives.
-Sometimes this can leave us feeling emotionally overwhelmed, fearful, anxious or depressed and not knowing where to turn, who to trust, who to ask for help and therefore leaving us struggling to cope with life's difficulties.
+Sometimes life experiences can creep up on us without any warning signs or preparation.
+This can have a negative impact on our lives and can leave us feeling emotionally overwhelmed, fearful, anxious or depressed.
+Not knowing where to turn, who to trust and who to ask for help can also leave us struggling to cope.

 How counselling can help

 Hello and welcome to Marley Blu Counselling.
 I’m Joanne, a Person-Centred Counsellor based in the Newcastle Under Lyme area.
 I offer a warm, comfortable, confidential and safe space for you to explore your thoughts and feelings in a caring and non-judgemental way.